chrisl8/PanicStations/README.md

 ## Running the game

-If you ran the setup script, it should all be working after your first reboot.
+If you ran the setup script, and provided a `settings.json5` file, then it should all be working after your first reboot.
 There are shell scripts to stop, start, restart, and view the log.

 ## Hardware Setup